shopsys/shopsys/docs/model/front-end-product-filtering.md

 You can find more about this topic in [Introduction to Read Model](./introduction-to-read-model.md#read-model-options).

 !!! note

-    If you need to extend the implementation of your choice, it is possible you will need to adjust abstract test `Tests\App\Functional\Model\Product\ProductOnCurrentDomainFacadeTest` accordingly.
+    If you need to extend the implementation of your choice, it is possible you will need to adjust abstract test `Tests\App\Functional\Model\Product\ProductOnCurrentDomainFacadeTest` accordingly.<br>
     In that case is perfectly fine to skip or delete implementation of this test for the one you don't use.